stolostron/rhacm-docs/install/perform_scale.md

 ### Physical memory

 Search keeps the data in-memory to achieve fast response times.
-The memory required is proportional to the number of resources (ConfigMaps, deployments, pods, and so on) and their relationships in the cluster.
+The memory required is proportional to the number of resources and their relationships in the cluster.
+Resources can include ConfigMaps, deployments, pods, and more.

 | Clusters | Kubernetes resources  | Relationships  | Observed size (with simulated data) |
 | ------- | --------| -----|----- |